scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 Syntax B - To create the subtitle's font: python2.7 fontCreator.py -im imageRowPNGFilename -om targetFONfilename [-oe pathToOverrideEncodingTxt] -pxLL minSpaceBetweenLettersInRowLeftToLeft -pxTT minSpaceBetweenLettersInColumnTopToTop -pxKn kerningForFirstDummyFontLetter -pxWS whiteSpaceWidthInPixels [--trace]
 ```
-This tool __requires__ an overrideEncoding.txt file in its Syntax B mode (subtitle font creation).
+This tool __requires__ an override encoding text file in its Syntax B mode (subtitle font creation).
 You can specify the path to this file after a "-oe" switch.
-If you don't provide this path, the script will search for it in the current working directory.
+If you don't provide this path, the script will search for an "overrideEncoding.txt" file in the current working directory.
-The overrideEncoding.txt is a __text file that should be saved in a UTF-8 encoding (no BOM)__, that contains the following:
+The override encoding file is a __text file that should be saved in a UTF-8 encoding (no BOM)__, that contains the following:
 1. A key "targetEncoding" with a value of the name of the ASCII codepage that should be used for the character fonts (eg windows-1253).
 2. A key "asciiCharList" with value the "all-characters" string with all the printable characters that will be used in-game, from the specified codepage.
 Keep in mind that:
     * The first such character (typically this is the '!' character) should be repeated twice!